jspecify/jspecify/docs/docs/spec.md

     > enum constant to be written.
 Still, enum constants have a type, which is
     > made explicitly visible in the compiled class file.

--   If the type usage is a component of a return type in an annnotation interface, its nullness operator is `MINUS_NULL`.
+-   If the type usage is a component of a return type in an annotation interface, its nullness operator is `MINUS_NULL`.

 -   If the type usage is annotated with `@Nullable` and *not* with `@NonNull`,